aws-samples/eks-workshop-v2/website/docs/security/kyverno/index.md

 ---

-Before proceding with the labs, validate the Kyverno resources provisioned by the `prepare-environment` script.
+Before proceeding with the labs, validate the Kyverno resources provisioned by the `prepare-environment` script.

 ```bash
 $ kubectl -n kyverno get all